-For forty-seven years, nine unelected men and women on the Supreme Court have played God with innocent human life.
+For forty-eight years, nine unelected men and women on the Supreme Court have played God with innocent human life.

 The result has been a brutal holocaust that has claimed the lives of more than 62 million innocent and helpless unborn children in America.

 In 1973, the U.S. Supreme Court’s Roe v.
 Wade ruling forced abortion-on-demand down our nation’s throat.

 As a result, many pro-lifers resigned themselves to protecting a life here and there — passing laws which slightly regulate abortion in the most outrageous cases.
 And for years, most pro-lifers tiptoed around the Supreme Court, hoping they wouldn’t be offended.